 1. Add Context

-You can post the world’s greatest photo, but if it’s not 100 percent clear what it’s about, you’re basically creating a guessing game for your followers.
+You can post the world’s greatest photo, but if it’s not 100 percent clear what it’s about, you’re creating a guessing game for your followers.

 A great caption will provide the proper context to describe or add to the imagery you published.